jonthorell/PirateIsland/README.md

 ![linter-functions.py](https://github.com/jonthorell/PirateIsland/blob/main/readme-files/functions_py_check.PNG?raw=true)

 The original functions.py is stored in readme-files in case it is not okay to use the "black" tool.

-# To-do

-1. Change all output so it will fit in 80-columns.

 # Credits